Mullein: All The Tricks of This Power Plant

-Mullein (Verbascum Thapsus) is a medicinal herb that has been used for centuries for respiratory ailments and issues affecting the lungs, which is why this potent medicinal herb is a key ingredient in our Lung Support Tonic.
+Mullein (Verbascum Thapsus) is a medicinal herb that has been used for centuries for respiratory ailments and issues affecting the lungs, which is why this potent medicinal herb is a key ingredient in our Lung Detox Tonic.
 The common name Mullein is a derivation of the Latin word ‘Mollis’ which means soft and refers to the texture of the leaves.
 The plant is native to Europe, the Mediterranean, North Africa and Asia and has been widely naturalized in North America and Australia.
 The first documented medicinal use can be ascribed to Dioscorides 2000 years ago who wrote about its use for pulmonary conditions.
 The leaves of the plant are traditionally used as medicine and made into a tea, tincture, or powder, though the flowers and roots have been used medicinally as well.

 A number of pharmacological activities have been attributed to mullein, such as anti-inflammatory, antioxidant, anticancer, antimicrobial, antiviral, antihepatotoxic and anti-hyperlipidemic activity.
 Traditionally, mullein leaf has been used to treat a variety of conditions, including: